 Foods like fish, eggs, fortified milk, and cod liver oil can supply adequate amounts of vitamin D2.
-Vitamin D3, however, is only made by human skin, and – while as little as 15 minutes of “swimsuit” exposure can make enough vitamin D for an entire day, many Americans go from the office to home, and then out to eat or for recreation, without ever getting any vitamin D3 from sunlight.
+Vitamin D3, however, is only made by human skin, and – while as little as 15 minutes of “swimsuit” exposure can make enough vitamin for an entire day, many Americans go from the office to home, and then out to eat or for recreation, without ever getting any vitamin D3 from sunlight.

-Suspect a vitamin D deficiency if you are dark-skinned; live in the north of the 43rd parallel (Minneapolis, MN; Pierre, S.D.; Augusta, ME); wear pants and long-sleeved shirts (or sunscreen) out-of-doors;, or are breast-feeding a baby, in which case both of you may be vitamin D deficient.
+Suspect a vitamin D deficiency if you are dark-skinned; live north of the 43rd parallel (Minneapolis, MN; Pierre, S.D.; Augusta, ME); wear pants and long-sleeved shirts (or sunscreen) out-of-doors;, or are breast-feeding a baby, in which case both of you may be vitamin D deficient.

 You are also more likely to lack this vitamin if you are over 50, if you often feel down or depressed, if you have a digestive disorder like inflammatory bowel disease, or if your bones ache and your doctor diagnoses fibromyalgia or chronic fatigue syndrome.

 Because the body can store this vitamin, overdosing may show up as dry mouth, fatigue, headache, loss of appetite, metallic taste, nausea, sleepiness, vomiting, or generalized weakness.
 Vitamin D supplementation should only be done under the supervision of a medical professional.